tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ## Adjusting the Scale for Easier Math

 Before getting into the code and math stuff, it's best to scale everything in order to make the numbers a bit more sane to work with.
 This step will allow you to avoid lengthy decimals in favour of single- and double-digit integers.
-You normally wouldn't scale things so dramatically -- incurring some odd side-effects, as you'll come to see -- but understanding vectors will be easier using values like `[1, 5]` instead of `[0.0025, 0.0125]`.
+You normally wouldn't scale things so dramatically -- which incurs some odd side-effects, as you'll come to see -- but understanding vectors will be easier using values like `[1, 5]` instead of `[0.0025, 0.0125]`.

 Make the necessary adjustments to the following objects in the Hierarchy: